Blog/Testimonials·8 min read

 2. Hootsuite

-Hootsuite is a social media management platform that helps businesses and individuals manage numerous social media profiles (including Facebook, Instagram, LinkedIn, and TikTok) from a single dashboard.
+Hootsuite is a social media management platform that helps businesses manage social media profiles on Facebook, Instagram, LinkedIn, and TikTok from a single dashboard.

 Hootsuite testimonial page example

-• A card-based review layout that highlights each testimonial with ratings, user photos, and short quotes.
+• Card-based layout highlighting each testimonial with ratings, user photos, and short quotes.

 • Star-rated customer reviews with short quotes.